 Swimming pools come in all shapes, sizes, styles, and designs.
 Some are used for specific purposes, like lap pools for health and fitness, infinity pools to make a landscape architectural statement, novelty pools to express the owner's personality or interests, and naturalistic pools that blend in with the landscape.

-Things that can dictate the shape of your pool: lot size and available space, lay of the land, budget, meeting safety codes, your home's architectural style, sun exposure,... how you will use the pool and if you will include a spa.
-Here are the basic pool shapes, with variations within each category.
+Things that can dictate the shape of your pool: lot size and available space, lay of the land, budget, meeting safety codes, your home's architectural style, sun exposure,... how you will use the pool and if you want an integrated or separate spa.
+Discover the basic pool shapes, with variations within each category.

 Not counting the ancient pools of a few select kings and rulers in places like Babylon and Rome, the history of residential swimming pools pretty much began in Southern California.
 Starting in the mid-1930s, newsreels and magazine photos of movie stars posing by their swimming pools sparked a trend, which became more popular during the post-World War II housing boom.
 By 1947, there were 11,000 pools in the United States.

-Most of these early pools were created in the classic rectangular form,... which was aesthetically pleasing and also practical.
+Most of thee early residential swimming pools were created in the classic rectangular form, which was aesthetically pleasing and also practical.
 As a source of exercise, the long, straight lines of a rectinlinear pool made sense for pool owners who wanted to swim laps.
-Reflection pools have also traditionally been rectilinear in shape.
+Reflection pools have also traditionally been rectilinear or rectangular in shape.

-The first kidney-shaped swimming pool was designed by eminent landscape architect Thomas Church in 1948 for the Donnell family's Midcentury Modern home in Sonoma, California.
+The first kidney-shaped swimming pool was designed by landscape architect Thomas Church with landscape architect Lawrence Halprin in 1948 for the Donnell family's Midcentury Modern home in Sonoma, California.
 Up until that time, most swimming pools were rectilinear in shape, for a straightforward lap-swimming experience.
 Church's biomorphic design was photographed for many magazines, making the kidney shape a popular choice for residential swimming pools.

 It's pretty obvious: a figure-8-shaped pool resembles the number 8, with round or circular shapes on the ends and a narrower area in the middle, like an hourglass.
 The ends of this type of pool do not have to be the exact same size—one can be larger than the other.